An Operation As Treatment For Snoring

 Another known operation as treatment for snoring is the Tongue Suspension Procedure or Repose.
 This works by inserting a small screw under the tongue into the jaw.
 This will prevent the tongue from falling into the back of the throat during sleep.
 While many report of its effectiveness in controlling the cause of snoring, most physicians agree that this is an irreversible option so you should do your due diligence before deciding if this procedure is a viable option.

 For snorers whose main cause of snoring is the nose, a nasal operation is most likely a solution.
-This type of procedure could be considered as a cosmetic surgery.
+Nasal operations could also be considered cosmetic surgery.
 Very few can deny that it actually works for problematic snoring.

 This surgical method can be used for patients who are suffering from deviated nasal septum.
 This doesn’t only help the snorer during his sleep but can also add comfort in breathing during the day.

-The LAUP or Laser-Assisted Uvulopalatoplasty is an advanced modification of the traditional treatment called Uvulopalatopharyngoplasty or UPPP.
+An advanced procedure known as Laser-Assisted Uvulopalatoplasty (LAUP) is similar to the traditional treatment called Uvulopalatopharyngoplasty (UPPP).
 This procedure works by cutting the uvula (which is the dangling part that most often than not causes the obstruction of the air passage) that is located at the rear part of the roof of the mouth.
 This procedure works best when the persistent problem lies on the uvula.